-- Diagnose AS or PWS in infants or children with symptoms
+- Diagnose AS or PWS in symptomatic infants and children

-- Determine the risk of recurrence in future offspring of parents of a child diagnosed with AS or PWS
+- Determine the risk of recurrence in future offspring of parents who have a child with AS or PWS

-- Monitor comorbidities and the effects of treatment in PWS
+- Monitor comorbidities and the effects of treatment in individuals with PWS

 Diagnosis and Determination of Recurrence Risk